 - Swap in pecans, pistachios, walnuts, or hazelnuts for the almonds.

-- Top lemon biscotti with melted white chocolate instead of lemon glaze.
+- Top lemon biscotti with melted chocolate instead of lemon glaze.
+White chocolate, semi-sweet or dark chocolate would all be delicious!

 Step One:Cream the butter and sugar.
 In the bowl of an electric mixer, beat the butter and sugar on medium til light and fluffy.